0.5. What the Review provides

 • Cultural Participation summarises data about the complex nature of Bradford’s participation in arts and culture, sector assets and funding.

-• The Creative and Visitor Economy reviews existing data on Bradford’s creative economy and visitor economy, and how they both impact the District
+• The Creative and Visitor economy, reviews existing data on Bradford’s creative economy, visitor economy and how they both impact on the District

 Each contains: